salmaqnsGH/topup-game-be/README.md

 ## Usage

 1. Register:
     Click on the "Register a new membership" button and fill out the registration form.

 2. Login:
     Use your email and password to log in.

 3. Admin Dashboard:
-Access statistics, and track progress.
+    Access statistics and track progress.

-3. Kategori:
+4. Kategori:
     Manage game category

-3. Nominal:
+5. Nominal:
     Manage game coin

-3. Voucher:
+6. Voucher:
     Manage game voucher

-3. Bank:
+7. Bank:
     Manage bank account for payment destination

-3. Pembayaran:
+8. Pembayaran:
     Manage payment category

-3. Transaksi:
+9. Transaksi:
     Validate transaction

-6. Logout:
+10. Logout:
     Click on your username onthe top right button then click "Logout" button to log out of the application.

 ## API Documentation